Analysis | A layer cake of misinformation, dishonesty and pro-Russia apologism

 So let’s assess.

 “We’re told that we have an urgent moral responsibility to send money and munitions to a country 6,000 miles away,” Greene continues, emphasizing that dramatic distance, “a country that just coincidentally Joe Biden has business interest in, as do many other people.”
-(Ukraine is actually only about 4,000 miles from the U.S. For reference, the distance from the northwestern part of Alaska to the tip of Florida is about 4,500 miles.)
+(Ukraine is actually only about 4,000 miles from the United States.
+For reference, the distance from the northwestern part of Alaska to the tip of Florida is about 4,500 miles.)

 Obviously lots of people have business interests in Ukraine, since it’s a country.
 I’m not sure why Greene claims Biden has business interests there, nor why she later claimed that “Joe Biden, Nancy Pelosi and Mitt Romney” had “direct financial interest” there.
 It’s probably because Greene applies no discernment to random Internet rumors like the one that circulated in 2019 as part of the broad effort to defend Donald Trump against having withheld aid from Ukraine.
 Biden’s son used to be on the board of a company in Ukraine, yes, but that’s not the president, anyway.
 But also: What’s the argument here?
 That we’re sending weapons to Ukraine not to help repel the invasion of a sovereign nation but because … Sen. Mitt Romney (R-Utah) is eager to protect some small fraction of his wealth?
 Seems like that might be a more complicated theory than is warranted.